JJTBM-Games/jjtbm-games.github.io/design/gamedesign.md

 ## Short explanation

 The game that will be made will consist of certain elements in the game 'Tank' and 'The Amazing Maze Game'.
 Two players compete to reach the end of a maze as fast as possible.
 While completing the maze, players are confronted with enemies and powerups.
 Players can sneak past an enemy or use a powerup to take it out.
 Whoever reaches the end first wins the game.

-The game could also have a single player mode in which the core concepts stay the same.
-Instead of competing against another player, high scores can be set based on the time of completion.

 # Gameplay